raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 ## Prepare the USB mass storage device

-Starting with the 2017-04-10 release of Raspbian you can install a working Raspbian system to a USB mass storage device by copying the operating system image directly onto your USB device, in the same way that you would for an SD card.
+Copy a Raspbian or Raspbian Lite installation image directly onto your USB device, in the same way that you would for an SD card.
 To perform this step, follow the instructions [here](../../../installation/installing-images/README.md), remembering to select the drive that corresponds to your USB mass storage device.
+Make sure that you use the 2017-04-10 or later release of Raspbian/Raspbian Lite.

 Once you have finished imaging your USB mass storage device, remove it from your computer and insert it into your Raspberry Pi.